faizan-sajid88/All-milestones/README.md

 1. Card game: A card game of 2 players.
 2. Chrome extension: extension for take notes.
-3. E-commerce website: fech fake data and create a ecommerce website.
+3. E-commerce website: fetch fake data and create a ecommerce website.
 4. Faker: fake data generator.
 5. Grid game: give your image and play grid game with your image.
 6. Imdb: imdb header clone in react.
 7. Imagur-frontend:clone of imgur in react.
 8. Instagram-story:create a clone story section of instagram in react native.
-9. Slack: slack structure in electron js.
+9. Slack: chat app structure in electron js.
 10. Sudoku: sudoku game logic in js.